bounswe/bounswe2019group2/deliverables/M1-CMPE451.md

 After CMPE352, we already had some standards that we have planned out.
 We had PR Templates, Issue Templates, related workflow and process rules, a procedure for taking over the work and sharing the responsibility.

 Through the first few weeks of the semester, things are working well in terms of workflow.
 Our team has 3 subgroups, namely Backend (3 people), Frontend(3 people) and Mobile(2 people).

 So far, we have managed to keep everything implemented in parallel with the help of priority oriented planning.
 We have:
-Our web project deployed at traiders.tk,
+* Our web project deployed at traiders.tk,
-API deployed at api.traiders.tk,
+* API deployed at api.traiders.tk,
-Mobile app APK downloadable at api.traiders.tk/mobile Thus everything accessible.
+* Mobile app APK downloadable at api.traiders.tk/mobile

+Thus everything is accessible.

-First few weeks almost always mean struggle, we tried to adapt to a new workload, losing few members from last year, welcoming our new members, meeting and getting used to each other.
+First few weeks almost always mean struggle, we tried to adapt to a new workload, losing a few members from last year, welcoming our new members, meeting and getting used to each other.
-The thing that mattered most to us is documentation and accesibility for all of the members.
+The thing that mattered most to us is documentation and accessibility for all of the members.
 We have our API Documented, code commented and everything shared in several different features of GitHub (milestones, projects, wiki..).
 Occasionally we have updated our requirements, class diagram and we will continue doing so as needed.

 We are still using Travis for unit testing and code style checks.

 ## Moving Forward